-That big tax law that was signed late in 2017 means you can expect to see major changes in 2019, when you file your taxes for 2018.
+That big tax law that was signed late in 2017 means you can expect to see major changes this year, when you file your taxes for 2018.

 Here's the basic point: Taxes will look a whole lot different when you do them next spring, so you may want to start getting mentally prepared for that.
 You won't want to be surprised by these changes.